Claude Code vs ChatGPT vs Gemini: Which AI Coding Tool Should You Use?

 If you write code for a living, you've probably tried at least one AI coding assistant by now.
 The question isn't whether to use one — it's which one fits the way you actually work.

-Claude Code, ChatGPT (with GPT-4o and Canvas), and Gemini (with Gemini 2.5 Pro and Jules) have all matured rapidly in 2025-2026.
+Claude Code, ChatGPT (with GPT-4o and Canvas), and Gemini (with Gemini 2.5 Pro, Jules, and Gemini CLI) have all matured rapidly in 2025-2026.
 Each tool has genuine strengths and real limitations.
 This guide compares them across the dimensions that matter most to working developers: code quality, agentic capabilities, IDE integration, context handling, and cost.

 No tool is universally "best."
 The right choice depends on your workflow, your stack, and whether you need a chat assistant, a code editor, or a full autonomous agent.